lumiere25/prac-project-master/prac-project-master/README.md

 Note: This is a demo to show how chat interactions work with this app.
 Of course I would not store real data here!

-This is not the complete app, currently I am ironing out some bugs.
+This is not the complete app, I have a larger app that is fetching users from Firebase. currently I am ironing out some bugs.

 How to use:
 Simply git clone this app